Registered agent: Services provided

-Failure to uphold these roles can lead to fines, loss of good standing, or default judgments, though consequences vary by jurisdiction.

 Designation

-A registered agent is designated by a business entity by completing a form and filing it with the appropriate government agency, normally a state's Secretary of State's office.
+A registered agent is designated by a business entity by completing a form and filing it with the appropriate government agency, normally a Secretary of State's office.

 Initial designation

-In most all cases, the registered agent for a business entity is assigned in the formation documents filed in a jurisdiction when the entity is originally created.
-For example, a person forming a corporation in the State of Nevada or Delaware, would designate the registered agent along with the agent's address on the articles of incorporation filed with the Nevada Secretary of State or Delaware Secretary of State respectively.
-If the agent cannot sign the articles to be filed, some states such as Nevada provide that the registered agent may be designated using a separate "Registered Agent Acceptance" form with the appropriate acceptance and signature.
-A representative of the business or the individual accepting responsibility as registered agent must sign to accept the responsibility of acting as agent.
-In most states it is a crime to knowingly file a false document with the office of the Secretary of State, although the penalties vary widely.
+In almost all cases, the registered agent for a business entity is assigned in the formation documents filed in a jurisdiction when the entity is originally created.
+For example, a person forming a corporation in the State of Nevada or Delaware, would designate the registered agent, along with the agent's address, on the articles of incorporation filed with the Nevada Secretary of State or Delaware Secretary of State, respectively.
+If the agent cannot sign the articles to be filed, some states, such as Nevada, provide that the registered agent may be designated using a separate Registered Agent Acceptance form with the appropriate acceptance and signature.
+A representative of the business or the individual accepting responsibility as the registered agent must sign to accept the responsibility of acting as an agent.
+In most states, it is a crime to knowingly file a false document with the office of the Secretary of State, although the penalties vary widely.